ibm-cloud-architecture/governed-ml-ops/README.md

 `Note: Developer has pushed the developed model to the catalog.
 Validator doesn’t have access to development project.
 Validator has to get the model from the catalog and push the same to the staging area. `

    - 5.b.1.
-In this sub-step, the validator pushes the model to the validation project.
+In this sub-step, the validator pushes the model to the validation/production project.
      - Instructions are provided in the notebook: [Pushing Model to Validation Project](./Data_Catalog_Project/Model%20from%20Catalog%20to%20Project.ipynb)

    - 5.b.2.
 In this sub-step, the validator is staging the model to UAT/Pre-prod deployment space.
      - Instructions are provided in the notebook: [Staging the Model in UAT/Pre-prod Deployment Space](./Model_Validation/UAT_Model_Deployment.ipynb)

    - 5.b.3.
 In this sub-step, the validator smoke-tests the Model using Rest API.
-     - Instructions are provided in the notebook: [Model Testing Using Rest API](./Model_Validation/Getting%20Prediction%20from%20Model%20using%20REST.ipynb)
+     - Instructions are provided in the notebook named `Getting Prediction from Model using REST` is pre-loaded in the validation project.

    - 5.b.4.
 Configuring Model in OpenScale for Independent Validation:
      - 5.b.4.1.
 In this sub-step, we configure the model in Watson Openscale.